 A person should generally be registered using their preferred name as it is more likely to be used in common usage and on subsequent visits to the agency or establishment.
 The person's preferred name may in fact be the name on their Medicare card.
-The Name type metadata item can be used to distinguish between the different types of names that may be used by the person.
+The Person name type metadata item can be used to distinguish between the different types of names that may be used by the person.
 The following format may assist with data collection:

 What is your family name?
-Are you known by any other are they family names that you would like recorded?
-If so, what recorded:
+Are you known by any other family names that you would like recorded?
+If so, whater they at